 ¿Quieres ir de compras sin mascarilla?
 Te prohíbo salir sin mascarilla; pero si te la pones, te permito que vayas a casa de tu abuela.

 These are only some of the forms to express prohibitions and permissions in Spanish, that you can use.
 However, you can learn many more if you want to sound even more natural.
 Do want to know more about this topic?
 Just reserve some lessons with us.
 If you want to try it first, you can do it freely.
-Reserve a free trial lesson here and start speaking Spanish from the very first momen.
+Reserve a trial lesson here and start speaking Spanish from the very first momen.